samisalkosuo/finnish-dep-parser-docker/README.md

 # Implementation

 Finnish dependency parser is originally used as a command line tool, but in this Docker container the parser is wrapped in HTTP server.
-The server code replaces some of the scripts/code with Java servlet and the result is that it is much faster to parse text.
+The server code replaces some of the scripts/code with Java servlets and the result is that it is much faster to parse text.

 Fortunately, Finnish dependency parser uses open source code, so I could include and modify some of the scripts and source code.
 Please see the server-directory to find out what code is used and modified.